Comrades-Gate/Herald-Bot/SECURITY.md

 ## Supported Versions

-All versions of Herald Bot are currently being supported with security updates.
+Only the latest release (Herald Bot v1.0.1) is supported with security updates.
+Utilizing previous versions is advised at the discretion of the user.

 ## Reporting a Vulnerability